ganelson/inform/notes/working_notes.md

 	];

 ...causes it to replace the more arithmetical definition of a function with the same name in `BasicInformKit`.
-Equally, source text for a project could say:
+More specifically:

+	+replacing(from BasicInformKit) [ SquareRoot num;
+		"Nobody cares about square roots, son.";
+	];

+replaces the definition if it occurs in `BasicInformKit` but not from anywhere else.
+This all gives kits an ability to make replacements which they didn't previously have.
+The same annotation can also be used in the source text for a project:

 	Include (-
 		+replacing [ SquareRoot num;